MARTYSUBS WERE A HIT FROM DAY ONE

 Should you have any questions about MartySubs by GSG either before, during, or after your build, PLEASE DON’T HESITATE TO ASK!

-At an average weight of around 150 lbs per cabinet (roughly 600 lbs per 4-pack pallet), MartySubs are not light (that is by design).
+At a weight of 100-200 lbs per cabinet depending on model (roughly 600 lbs per 4-pack pallet on average), MartySubs are not light (that is by design).
 This makes them very expensive to ship, especially across country.

 If you are local to our factory and would like to pick up your cabs (and avoid shipping expense altogether), that can be arranged as well.